 White weed is delicious, and often less intense than other varieties, so it is good for indoor or stealth grows.
 White strains are normally Indica-dominant and grow thick, bushy colas and have a rapid flowering phase.
 Even though most white strains are directly descended from White Widow, this isn’t always true – some white varieties are classed as White because of their high resin content.

 White strains are generally famous for offering smokers a consistently high-quality weed, inducing powerful feelings of relaxation and calm.

 White Widow is widely regarded as the queen of the ‘White’ family.
 She has often been used to form other ‘white strains’ or share genetic material with other ‘white’ varieties.
 Other denominators are that white strains are covered in trichomes, have a high THC level resulting in a powerful high.
 Popular white strains include Snow White, White Widow and Amnesia Haze x White Widow.

 White Widow flowers in 9-10 weeks when grown inside, and is ready for harvest in early October when cultivated outside.
-Try and leave harvest for as long as possible for better quality weed, with increased strength and a more complex flavour.
+Try and leave harvest for as long as possible for better quality weed, with increased strength and a more complex flavor.

 Ready to grow?

 Are you inspired and what to buy marijuana seeds?
-The good news is that it is easier to get hold marijuana seeds than at any other time in history.
+The good news is that it is easier to get hold of marijuana seeds than at any other time in history.